-- A. A regular periodical program of weeding is undertaken by the library staff.
+A. A regular periodical program of weeding is undertaken by the library staff.
 Worn-out and deteriorating materials or outdated materials as well as those materials that are judged to no longer be of use to the patrons are withdrawn from circulation and discarded.
-Incomplete runs of journals that are no longer being acquired or that are not indexed also are discarded. - B. Systematic weeding of the entire collection takes place in conjunction with an inventory of the collection every two (2) years at each campus/site library. - C. Weeding in specific subject areas occurs when programs in those areas are being reviewed by accrediting of program review committees.
-Faculty members in those disciplines under review are solicited to participate in the weeding process. - D. On an annual basis the Campus/Site Librarians select a subject area for examination and weeding with the Coordinator of Collection Development/Management and Acquisitions, under the direction of the Dean of Library Services, to ensure a balanced reference collection. - E. The Reference and/or Campus/Site Librarian weeds the reference collection on an ongoing basis in conjunction with the Coordinator of Collection

-Development/Management and Acquisitions under the direction of the Dean of Library Services, to ensure a balanced reference collection.

-F. Discarded library materials that no longer adequately support the curriculum that are in fair condition may be offered to other institutions via the Louisiana Academic Library Information Network Consortium (LALINC) listserv.
-If there is no interest at other institutions, these materials may be placed in a designated location according to the campus/site and offered to the Delgado community on a first come basis.
+Incomplete runs of journals that are no longer being acquired or that are not indexed also are discarded.

+- B. Systematic weeding of the entire collection takes place in conjunction with an inventory of the collection every two (2) years.
+Weeding in specific subject areas occurs when programs in those areas are being reviewed by accrediting of program review committees.
+Faculty members in those disciplines under review are solicited to participate in the weeding process. - C. On an annual basis a subject area is selected for examination and weeding with the Coordinator of Collection Development/Management and Acquisitions, under the direction of the Dean of Library Services, to ensure a balanced collection. - D. The Reference collection is weeded on an ongoing basis in conjunction with the Coordinator of Collection Development/Management and Acquisitions under the direction of the Dean of Library Services, to ensure a balanced reference collection. - E. Discarded library materials that no longer adequately support the curriculum that are in fair condition may be offered to other institutions via the LOUIS: The Louisiana Library Network listserv.
+If there is no interest at other institutions, these materials may be placed in a designated location according to the campus/site and offered to the Delgado community on a first come basis. - F. Materials related to instructional programs and/or subject areas that have been discontinued by the College are generally removed from the collection and discarded, unless there is a compelling reason to retain these items (i.e., historical significance, support the general education core or related instructional programs or subject areas, or provide general interest reference and/or information support).